harbaum/MiSTeryNano/SPI.md

 data is sent into the core.
 Instead the keyboard is being used to control the OSD.

-The ```SPI_HID_MOUSE``` messages contains three data bytes.
-The first byte contains the state of the mouse buttons in the LSB and the second and third byte contain relative x and y movements.
+The ```SPI_HID_MOUSE``` messages contain three data bytes.
+The first byte carries the state of the mouse buttons in bits 0 and 1.
+The second and third bytes contain relative x and y movements.

-The ```SPI_HID_JOYSTICK``` messages contains a two data bytes, the first addressing the joystick and the second containing classic 8 bit digital joystick data.
+The ```SPI_HID_JOYSTICK``` messages contains two data bytes, the first addressing the joystick and the second containing classic 8 bit digital joystick data.
 The address byte is needed since unlike keyboards and mice, the core needs to distinguish between multiple joysticks.
-The uper four bits of the second byte contain of to four fire buttons.
-These can simply be or'd together for standard DB joystick emulation.
+The upper four bits of the second byte contain up to four fire buttons.
+These can simply be or'd together for standard DB9 joystick emulation.

 ### OSD target

-The OSD (on-screen-display) is a monochrome 128x64 frame buffer inside the FPGA that can be displayed centered in the main screen on request by the MCU.
+The OSD (on-screen-display) is a monochrome 128x64 frame buffer inside the FPGA that can be displayed centered on the main screen on request by the MCU.
 The 1024 bytes of video memory (128x64/8) are organized "vertically" as typically used with small OLED displays.
 This is to easy the use of the [u8g2](https://github.com/olikraus/u8g2) library